THE SELFISH ACTIVIST'S GUIDE TO ALLYSHIP

 An underlying principle of this book is a decolonization of social justice thinking itself.
 The tendency in mainstream activism is to understand oppression as a result of large systems that affect us socioeconomically.
 This book approaches the subject from a radically different place.

-The Selfish Activist method follows the path of Japanese/Asian wisdom traditions such as qigong and martial arts, treating oppression as a dis-ease that comes from blockages of emotional energy in self, relationship and community.
+My approach follows the path of Japanese/Asian wisdom traditions such as qigong and martial arts, treating oppression as a dis-ease that comes from blockages of emotional energy in self, relationship and community.

 The self-work in this book is broken down into two major parts.
 First, is using inner awareness (mindfulness) to heal intersecting childhood and social shame that is stuck in our bodies.
 Second, is cultivating a sense of non-judgement and curiosity towards others through embodiment exercises.